Every once in a while, a new traffic source will become all the rage.

 When you first log in, you’ll see that your inbox icon is lit up because you got your first message.

-You automatically get a message with some basic information and links (I do recommend you read the site rules).
+You automatically get a message with some basic information and links (we recommend reading the site rules).
 If you haven’t validated your email address yet, click the link in the message to do so:

 All new accounts are pretty limited in what you can do with them.
 You can only post a comment once every 10 minutes and submit something once or twice an hour.

-When you validate your email address, the limits are relaxed, but they’re still there.
+When you validate your email address, the limits are relaxed but still there.